Documentation

 a[href=/userpanel/{{ id }}] "{{ name }}"

-directive can also be used to hard-code some parts of the template.
+@with directive can also be used to hard-code some parts of the template.

 @with { version: '0.5.4', built: '2012-11-20' }